open-kitchen/open-kitchen/Modules/WokModule/Simulation/readme.md

 1. The Wok will initialize in the `waiting order` state, which will
     - Wait for the main controller to set the cooking heat temperature.
+    - Heat the Wok to the temperature configured.
     - Wait for the main controller to set cooking duration in seconds.
     - Wait for the main controller to pass down the order id.
 2. After the above parameters are set, the Wok goes into the `waiting ingredients` state which will